 Hello friends!
 My name is Michael Darby.
-I am that crazy Dad who turned down a Masters Degree from Harvard to teach my children Mandarin, Japanese, Spanish, Hindi and of course English!
+I am that crazy Dad who turned down a Masters Degree from Harvard to teach my children Mandarin, Japanese, Spanish, Hindi, Russian and of course English!
 I'm that ridiculous Dad who found a way to work directly and indirectly with the 44th and 45th President of the United States.
 I'm that preposterous Dad who beat an NBA player in basketball and motivated Bill Gates to put my business card in his wallet.
 My hand has been raised at the Olympic Training Center where I earned a victory over one of the world’s best Greco Roman Wrestlers and I know how to balance 200-pound rocks.
 20 United States Governors, The World Bank and even a member of the United Nations supports my work.
 NBC, CBS, ABC, ESPN, PBS, MTV, CNN, VH1 and FOX NEWS have acted as underpinning components toward my altruistic efforts.
 I accepted an invitation from The CCSD anti-bullying/anti-cyberbullying committee to help oversee more than 320,000 students regarding safe learning environments.
 My favorite subject is neuroscience and I stand 6'6" tall!
 Additionally, I am just a regular guy who shares many of the same dreams most people have.
 To love, to be loved, to have a family and to help repair hope for those of us who have lost it.
 I grew up in a small town in Northern California.
 I am a small town guy with those big city dreams.
 The story you are about to read is a story of hope, perseverance, and the understanding that it is not what we get, but what we give that makes us who we are.

 I was 18 years old.
 I had 65 dollars in my pocket.
 There was no way out.
 Like many abused teenagers, I wanted to hurt myself.
 I wanted to hurt my father.
 It could have been my last day.
 My Dad pinned me to the floor with a coffee table.
 He smashed my head into our steel fireplace and then threw his recliner chair injuring me.
 Even though I was ranked number one in the Redwood Empire in high school wrestling I was emotionally and physically broken.
 Hope is a commodity for children.
 For some of us, that's all we have.
 My hope had been fiscally and emotionally deduced to a days labor at a part time job.
 Something really bad was about to happen.
 As I walked toward the other side of the law fight or flight said fly.
 Run Michael run!
 My mother followed me to Ukiah's greyhound bus station violently crying.
 She chased the bus begging me not to go.
 Two days later I would spend my first night homeless where I slept in Seattle’s South Lake Union Park.
 I didn't really realize what I had done until I took my first step off that last chance bus.
 I was free from hate, but I was alone.
 Absolutely alone.
 The stress from my childhood cultivated a student who barely graduated from high school.
 Confidence was just a word I read about.
 I was a, "Lost cause, loser, pi** ant, tweedled dumb and tweedled dumber, all you will grow up to be is a loser who digs ditches."
 I would say more but my children and your children might read this.

 The only people that understand the Seattle rain our the people who are homeless in Seattle.
 After a few weeks of living off the land I found myself standing underneath a two story apartment complex on Queen Anne Hill.
 I was cold.
 I was shaking.
 I was crying.
 An older lady on the first floor kept pulling her curtain back, looking at me with great concern.
 I figured she was going to call the police.
 So, I just stood there waiting for them to show up.
 But I was wrong, she called the landlord.
 Their names, Paul and Nancey Narling.
 After a five minute conversation, they gave me a job and let me stay in one of their vacant apartments.
 Some people out there just work for God!
 Soon I would walk in balance and my Mom would help me enroll at Evergreen State in Washington.
 Somehow, I graduated with a scholarship presented by Ron Sims, deputy secretary of the United States of America in 2 years and 3 months with a four year degree.
 The deputy secretary modeled and demonstrated superlative leadership, encouraging me during my formative years through these words, "Michael Darby's efforts will carry a thoughtful and inspirational message globally."
-I was 20 years old with bachelor’s degree.
+I was 20 years old with a bachelor’s degree.
 Trust me, I was just as surprised as anyone with this success.
 How could this happen?
 My whole life I was verbally and physically abused.
 I was told that I was stupid and "a lost cause", and daily that I was "not good enough."
 I think the reason I did so well in college was because I chose the best part of me.
 I chose the part of me that loves.
 Everyone has their own story, and yes, I was told that I was stupid; but many people hear those same words every day.
 Look at Herbert Hoover.
 He was an orphan raised with great adversity and still managed to become President of the United States.
 Our trials really can define who we are in a positive way if we just say, "Love and inclusion are more important to me then hate and discrimination".
 Discrimination has been one of man’s most embarrassing inventions.
 For example, “In 1937, the seven-year old Ray Charles was sent to St. Augustine, Florida to attend what was then known as the Florida School for the Blind.
 The school was strictly segregated, dividing males and females as well as African Americans and whites.”

 College was this impervious crescendo of events; a carnival of success and confusion.
 I found myself producing, directing, and writing music videos and documentaries; some of which have been broadcasted on MTV, CNN, Entertainment Tonight, and Evening Magazine.
 I am an entertainer at heart, and with this novice success there was no turning back.
 I wanted to experience and learn everything I could regarding the music biz., so, even though I had all this going on, young ambition would be the conduit in adding radio to a larger entertainment summation.